 Tip 1: Set yourself a goal

-It often helps to define intermediate targets and schedules.
+It helps to define intermediate targets and schedules.
 For example:

-- Being able to talk to my neighbors within the next three months.
+• Being able to talk to my neighbors in German within the next three months.

-- Having a conversation with my boss in the Biergarten in July.
+• Having a fluent conversation in German with my boss in July.

 Tip 2: Participate in class